LHNCBC/lforms/form_definition.md

       following keys:
         * conditions - An array of the conditions to be met.
 Each condition is a hash with the following keys:
-            * source - The code of another question
+            * source - The code of another question.
+The source must be either a sibling of this question (in the tree), or or one of the questions in in the containing sections.
             * trigger - A hash defining a condition about the value for the question specified by "source".
 The hash can either have a "value" key, or some combination of minExclusive, minInclusive, maxExclusive, or maxInclusive.
 The meaning of the keys is as follows:
-                * value - a value which the value for question "source" must exactly match.
+                * value - a value which the value for question "source" must
+                * exactly match.
+For questions with lists, the can either be the text of the answer, its code, or its label.
                 * minExclusive - a value which the source question's value must exceed
                 * minInclusive - a value which the source question's value must equal or exceed